n3rada/MSSQLand/README.md

 > If you need to connect using Kerberos ticket or NT/LM hashes, go with [mssqlclient-ng](https://github.com/n3rada/mssqlclient-ng), the `Python3` version built with external access from Unix in mind.

 > [!NOTE]
-> Do not overthink.
-Sometimes, during Penetration Testing assessment, it is easier to use [SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/).
+> Do not forget the basics.
+During a security assessment, it is sometimes easier to use [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/ssms/).

 ## 🚀 Quick Start